elibarrow/BAE305-SP24-Lab2/README.md

 •	Soldering Breadboard (In our case, a DigiKey SolderFul BreadBoard)

-Begin by grabbing the soldering breadboard and create the following circuit:
+Begin by grabbing the soldering breadboard and create the following circuit with the resistors in the same order as shown:

 ![Series Circuit Schematic](https://github.com/elibarrow/BAE305-SP24-Lab2/blob/main/Series%20Circuit%20Schematic.png)